-Can executive function be improved in adults?
+Can an executive function be improved in adults?

-Yes, executive function can be improved in adults, even though it is most common in young adults.
+Yes, the executive function can be improved in adults, even though it is most common in young adults.
 People achieve that by doing aerobic exercise.

 What does executive function disorder look like in adults?

 When adults experience executive function disorder, they have trouble with the following:

 - Finishing basic tasks

 - Tracking time

 - Organizing tasks